It sounds weird to admit this but I built my credit when I was in college thanks to credit cards that offered free stuff for signing up.

 My card had a $500 limit and like the typical 18-year-old, I maxed it out pretty quickly.
 However, I had a part-time job and was able to pay off the card, even though I only made minimum payments and it took me a while to get the balance to zero.
 (Oh, the things I wish I could tell the younger me!)

 By the time I graduated, my credit was established and I was able to open a second card from Bank of America with a heftier $2,000 credit limit.
-I had two cards under my name and without even realizing it, built good credit for myself.
+I had two cards under my name and without even realizing it, I had built good credit for myself.

 Establishing Good Credit With Self Lender